-When you hear of a child donating six cents to the fight against ALL women’s cancers, it cuts deep.
+When you hear of a child donating six cents to the fight against ALL cancers affecting women, it cuts deep.
 Immediately you ask yourself, “Am I doing all I can do?”
 In February of 2017, a child at Akin Elementary in West Texas donated $.06 to the Kay Yow Cancer Fund as a part of her school’s Play4Kay fundraising effort.
 It was more than enough—it was all she could do.

 Play4Kay events were the vision of Naismith Hall of Fame coach, Kay Yow.
 It was her vision, but it was never about her.
-It was always about uniting coaches, players, and fans across the country in the fight against ALL women’s cancers—using their game to raise funding for cancer research.
+It was always about uniting coaches, players, and fans across the country in the fight against ALL cancers affecting women—using their game to raise funding for cancer research.

 Uniting is a word that we use often and, too often, we don’t consider the intended meaning.
 Coach Yow meant for people to come together in the fight, yes.
 But when Coach Yow used the word “unite” she also meant it in the sense that everyone should do their part, carry their weight.